wdl339/chfs/docs/lab1/lab1.md

 In Part 2A, you will implement the Inode Manager of the Inode Layer.

 We have implemented the structure of the Inode.
 You may refer to `src/include/metadata/inode.h` and `src/metadata/inode.cc` for the definition of class `Inode`.
 In this lab, the layout of one inode fits exactly in a single block.
+This will simplify your implementation.

 The Inode Manager assumes the following layout on block device: